 (This post contains affiliate links.
 I may make a commission off sales but your price remains the same.)

 These cookies are actually fairly simple: flour, butter, honey, sugar, salt, egg yolk and of course, cardamom.
 After making the dough you roll it into two logs and chill for two hours.
 Then slice, roll into balls, dip in chopped pistachios and bake.

 That thumbprint is achieved by removing the cookies from the oven 2/3 of the way through baking time and using the bottom of a wooden spoon, or whatever you have on hand to press that thumb like indentation into the cookie, just don’t use your actual thumb, that would hurt.
 I actually used the bottom of a cheese slicer.
 After making the thumbprints, return the cookies to the oven to finish baking.
 While cookies bake you make the cranberry filling!

 The filling is made by cooking fresh cranberries in orange juice, orange zest and sugar.
 Then simply spoon the tart filling into the ‘thumbprint’.
 If you prefer, you can bake the cookies a day before serving, but add filling shortly before serving.
 I use a microplane to scrape the peel of oranges just until the white is exposed and then move to a new area.

 The Recipe: Orange Cranberry Holiday Thumbprint Cookies

 Tips and what you will need: you will need the spice cardamom, a microplane for zesting citrus and a parchment covered cookie sheet.
-You can make these cookies gluten free by using your favorite gluten free flour, and grain free by using cassava flour.
+You can make these cookies gluten free by using your favorite gluten free flour.